On the critical regularity of nilpotent groups acting on the interval: the metabelian case: Preliminaries on nilpotent groups and invariant orders

 Remember that the \emph{lower central series} of $G$ is where $\gamma_1=[G,G]$ and $\gamma_i=[G,\gamma_{i-1}]$; and the \emph{upper central series} of $G$ is

 where $\zeta_{i}/\zeta_{i-1}=Z\left(G/\zeta_{i-1}\right)$, and $Z(G)$ denotes the center of $G$.

-Let us recall some classic results about Nilpotent groups.
-See \cite{robinson} for an in-deep exposition of them.
+Let us recall some classic results about nilpotent groups.
+See \cite{robinson} for an in-depth exposition of them.
 The group $G$ is \emph{nilpotent} of degree $n$ if $\zeta_n=G$ but $\zeta_{n-1}\neq G$.
 In this case it also happens that $\gamma_n=\{e\}$ but $\gamma_{n-1}\neq \{e\}$.
-Therefore, in a finitely-generated nilpotent group of degree $n$, we only have a finite number of simple commutators (for a fixed generator), this is because all simple commutators of weight $n$ are trivial.
+Therefore, in a finitely-generated nilpotent group of degree $n$, we only have a finite number of simple commutators (for a fixed generating set).
+This is because all simple commutators of weight $n$ are trivial.

-It is a result of Mal'cev that if $G$ is a torsion-free nilpotent group then the factors $\zeta_i/\zeta_{i-1}$ are also torsion-free for all $ i \in \{1,...,n\}$ (see \cite[Proposition 5.2.19]{robinson}).
-Note also that every subgroup of a finitely-generated nilpotent group is finitely-generated as well.
-This is clear for abelian groups and this fact is preserved under group extension, so it holds for nilpotent groups.
+It is a result of Mal'cev that if $G$ is a torsion-free nilpotent group then the factors $\zeta_i/\zeta_{i-1}$ are also torsion-free for all $ i \in \{1,\ldots,n\}$ (see \cite[Proposition 5.2.19]{robinson}).
+Recall also that finitely-generated nilpotent groups are polycyclic, hence every subgroup of a finitely-generated nilpotent group is finitely-generated as well (see \cite[Proposition 5.4.12]{robinson}).
 Additionally nilpotent groups also satisfy that their non-trivial normal subgroups always intersect non-trivially the center of the group (see \cite[Proposition 5.2.1]{robinson}).
 An immediate consequence of this is the following useful result.